trevorputbrese/TKGI-Install-and_Ops-Workshop/ReadMe.md

 #### **Step 3 - SSH to VPOD Router and Add Routes**
 1. On the desktop there is an app called "MTPutty".
 Open this app and double-click on "vPOD Router (192.168.100.1).
 This should bring up an SSH session to the vPod router.
 The vPod router is like the data-center core router.
 The NSX T0 router (which is already provisioned) peers with it.
 We need to add some static routes on the vPod router.
-2. At the command prompt type the following commands (when prompted for a password, use "VMware1!"):
+2. In the vPod Router SSH session, type the following commands (when prompted for a password, use "VMware1!"):

 ```
   telnet localhost 2601